dreamingechoes/selenium-test-panel/README.md

 This proof of concept uses the automate capabilities of [BrowserStack](https://www.browserstack.com) to execute the Selenium tests on the cloud, so we don't need to execute it locally.
 Because of that, first of all you will need a [BrowserStack](https://www.browserstack.com/users/sign_up) account in order to be able to get your automate `username` and `access_key`.

-The free account has some free uses, but it's preferible to get an `Automate` or `Automate Pro` plan if you want to do heavy testing.
+The free account has some free uses (about 100 minutes of executions), but it's more convenient to get an `Automate` or `Automate Pro` plan if you want to do heavy testing.

-Once you have this  automate `username` and `acces_key`, just go to the `Configurations` section and create two elements:
+Once you have this  automate `username` and `acces_key`, just go to the `Configurations` section and complete this two elements:

 * **browserstack_username**: your BrowserStack automate `username`.
 * **browserstack_key**: your BrowserStack automate `acces_key`.

 And you're ready to go, start creating `CaseTests` to run.

-Additionally, if you plan to deploy this example on Heroku, you'll need to the set the AWS configuration variables:
+Additionally, if you plan to deploy this example on Heroku, you'll need to set the AWS configuration variables:

 ```
 $ heroku config:set S3_BUCKET_NAME=your_bucket_name